CloudGang/SoE/README.md

 # SoE
  The Sieve of Eratosthenes

-A script made to gather prime numbers as a project for Lambda School.
+A script made to gather prime numbers.